kirsho/Singularity/Intro2Singularity.md

 # Introduction and initiation to Singularity / Apptainer
-- links
-- tutorials
-- tests

 Olivier Kirsh <olivier.kirsh@u-paris.fr>

+This page summarize some usefull infomations to get started with Singularity/Apptainer containers.

-## Install Apptainer/Singularity on WSL
+## Install Apptainer/Singularity

 This [tuto](https://github.com/apptainer/apptainer/blob/main/INSTALL.md) also works on win10 thanx to WSL.
 I haven't done any test on macOS.